try now

 Child Identity Theft Description

-Child identity theft is when someone steals the personal information of a person under 18.
+Child identity theft definition refers to someone stealing the personal information of a person under 18.
 Unfortunately, many people do not take this form of digital theft seriously, believing that identity theft is only something that adults need to worry about.
 However, this is not the case whatsoever.
-When looking at internet identity theft statistics, we were stunned to learn that 1 in 50 children have had their identity stolen in some form or the other.
+When looking at internet identity theft statistics, we were stunned to learn that 1 in 50 children have had their identity stolen in some form or another.
 It’s not some one-in-a-million event; it’s an everyday occurrence, and if you’re not careful, it can happen to your child.

 Why Would Someone Steal Your Child’s Identity?